 Any suggestions are appreciated.
 We will be there in August so I think reservations will be important.
+Thank you to those who pointed out St. Malo is not in Normandy!

 We stayed at Hotel Nouveau Monde and had dinner there both nights.
 Both the food and service were excellent.
 The hotel is a few blocks outside the city walls and directly faces the beach, so the restaurant also has beautiful views of the bay.

 Absolutely reserve in St. Malo -- there are many good restaurants and many terrible tourist places especially along the wall by the parking lot.
 We had excellent luck at Bistrot du Rocher and at l'Absinthe.
-I think the best fish we had in Paris was at Rocher which is a tiny place.
+I think the best fish we had in France was at Rocher which is a tiny place.
 Reserve.

 Just to avoid any confusion, the port city of Saint-Malo is in Brittany not Normandy.
 Unless you are referring to the little village of St Malo de la Lande.